 And here are the basics of how to fill out a budget sheet.

-Pssst: you’ll definitely want to check out my 14 stupid simple budgeting tips when you’re done with the basics.
+Pssst: you’ll definitely want to check out my 14 stupid simple budgeting tips for beginners when you’re done with the basics.

 1. Pick Your Budget Sheet & Budget Duration